-Allow Call For Plumbing to use state-of-the-art inline drain cameras to view and record your drain problems with roots.
+Allow Benjamin Franklin Plumbing to use state-of-the-art inline drain cameras to view and record your drain problems with roots.

 Yes, you should test the pressure relief valve regularly and replace it if it fails to operate.
 At least once a year you should flush out the sediments.
 As long as a tank has a functioning anode, it should not rust.

-Therefore you should have the anode checked, by a Call For Plumbing professional about once every two years.
+Therefore you should have the anode checked, by a Benjamin Franklin Plumbing professional about once every two years.

 Rumbling sounds can be an indication that sediment has built up on the bottom of the water heater.
 Water can become trapped in this sediment and begin to boil.
 This means the water heater is not operating efficiently and the sediment isn’t allowing the heat to transfer to the water in the tank.